ksator/MQTT_hello_world/README.md

 Setting up libmosquitto1:amd64 (1.4.15-0mosquitto1~xenial1) ...
 Setting up mosquitto-clients (1.4.15-0mosquitto1~xenial1) ...
 Processing triggers for libc-bin (2.23-0ubuntu10) ...
 ```

 ### Test the Mosquitto MQTT Broker

 With the installation of both the Mosquitto Broker and clients, you can test that messages can be both published to and consumed.

-First, in one console window, subscribe to a Topic called “juniper”, as follows:
+First, in one console window, subscribe to a Topic called "juniper", as follows:

 ```
 $ mosquitto_sub -h localhost -t "juniper"

 ```
-Next, using another console window, let’s publish a message to the “juniper” Topic, as follows:
+Next, using another console window, let’s publish a message to the "juniper" Topic, as follows:
 ```
 $ mosquitto_pub -d -h localhost -t "juniper" -m "Hello World!"
 Client mosqpub|2811-jedi-2 sending CONNECT